abhay-ramesh/pushduck/packages/ui/README.md

 ## Overview

-`@pushduck/ui` provides a collection of beautiful, accessible file upload components built with React, TypeScript, and Tailwind CSS.
-These components are designed to work seamlessly with the pushduck library and can be customized to match your application's design.
+`@pushduck/ui` provides a collection of accessible file upload components built with React, TypeScript, and Tailwind CSS.
+These components are designed to work with the pushduck library and can be customized to match your application's design.

 ## Philosophy